M-earnest/tutorial_jupyter_books/general-information/whyjb.md

 ## Next Chapter:

-In the next chapter, you will learn about GitHub and how to create your own project.
+In the next chapter you will discover what Github is, how to create an account, and how to start a new project.